-Whether you are hankering after a Sunday roast, suffering from hangover munchies or simply hunting for some nourishment to fill your empty stomach, sometimes nothing satisfies more than some good pub grub.
+Whether you are hankering after a Sunday roast, suffering from hangover munchies or simply hunting for some nourishment to fill your empty stomach, there are plenty of pubs in Bath that will more than satsify with their mouthwatering pub grub.

 Happily Bath excels in this department, with a huge range of pubs offering great food.
 In Bath, the problem is not finding good pub grub, but simply choosing which pub to go for.

 This is a far from inexhaustible list but, to help you out, we’ve listed some of our favourites spots to find some really delicious pub food:

 With a AA Rosette to its name, The Chequers is one of the Bath’s finest gastro-pubs serving top quality fresh seasonal dishes.
 Downstairs, visitors can choose from a range of top quality food in the warm and friendly pub surroundings, while the upstairs restaurant offers mouth-watering dishes from head chef Leigh Evans’ exquisite modern British menu.

 Located 20 minutes’ walk out of the city centre (and only 10 minutes’ walk from Toll Keeper’s House), this friendly neighbourhood pub won best newcomer at this year’s Bath Good Food Awards thanks to its creative, seasonal menus.
 It’s daily specials and sharing plates are worth the walk.
 Try the scallops!

 This multi award winning gastro-pub, which is listed in the Michelin Guide and Good Food Guide, never disappoints.
 Lead by head chef Richard Knighting, the Marlborough Tavern team produce an array of great tasting dishes which showcase top quality British produce.